 I write from the makeshift study I have made for myself in the bay window of my flat overlooking the street.
 It has been raining all morning, that sort of entrenched, steady London rain that you know is likely to persist for the rest of the day.
 The pavements have a slick gleam to them and the no. 267 trundles by in a mist of street-spray and fogged up windows.
 For the first time in a week - we’ve been enjoying a rare Indian summer - I am wearing a sweater, though I suspect that later, when I go for a walk, I will step out from this cool old building into a hot blanket of wet air.

-I’ve been flicking through Jesse’s photographs of our most recent collaboration with photographer and filmmaker Katy Lawrence (you can see her beautiful new website here), who is making a short film for us, a little ‘day in the life of’ story that we look forward to sharing later in the autumn.
-We shot a few scenes in London and then Hampshire, at our cutting garden where there is still riotous colour and exuberant growth.
+I’ve been flicking through Jess’s photographs of our most recent collaboration with photographer and filmmaker Katy Lawrence (you can see her beautiful new website here), who is making a short film for us, a little ‘day in the life of’ story that we'll share later in the autumn.
+We shot a few scenes in London and then at our cutting garden in Hampshire, where there is still riotous colour and exuberant growth.
 We cut bucket loads of garden roses, apricot scabious and cosmos, great long tangles of fragrant sweet peas on the vine, and wound around the narrow lanes in search of autumn treasures, filling the Land Rover with curving arches of orange-y rosehips and clematis and boughs of golden apples.

 Quite an inordinate amount of ‘stuff’ came with us into that field - four vehicles, camera equipment, buckets and water and tools and chicken wire strewn among picnic blankets and abandoned aprons.
 Secateurs, of which we have many, have a habit of disappearing the very moment you need them and a great deal of time seemed to be spent that day trying to locate them amongst the stubble and detritus.

 The shape of the arch came together fairly organically.
 The thing I love about working without the time constraints of an event, where there are usually a lot of other people working around you, is that you are free to stand back more, take ten minutes here and there to sit on the side-lines and decide what to edit, embellish or take away, and time to wander off in search of the perfect forked branch for this section, or a vine to link together a gap between leaves.
 Katy, multiple cameras in tow, followed us here and there with our baskets of bounty.
 There was a lot of hooting laughter that afternoon, and occasionally shouts of thorn-induced pain and huffs of frustration.
 Our foraging missions were accompanied by, rather embarrassingly, entire renditions of the Sound of Music soundtrack, sung in unison.
-Perhaps I should cut that bit out?
-It does nothing to improve our street cred.
 But there was no-one around to hear our high-pitched harmonies, save a few deer that hastily exited to find peace elsewhere, and the odd pheasant.
 Later, some dog-walkers from the village passed by.
-The arch was half erected and Jesse's boyfriend was being cheered on, battling an enormously heavy vine from the undergrowth like a writhing snake of bark.
+The arch was half erected and Jess's boyfriend was being cheered on, battling an enormously heavy vine from the undergrowth like a writhing snake of bark.
 All around were buckets of flowers and stray pieces of furniture and ladders, a peculiar scene in the middle of nowhere.
-I am sure they must have thought us quite mad.

 Dusk fell lazily over the cornfield.
 We wove in the finishing touches, spindly grasses and wispy gestural cuttings of wild carrot.
-Wine was opened and we sipped from the bottle.
+Wine was opened and we sipped it from the bottle.
 At some point we glanced around, realizing that we had not seen Katy in some time.
 I went off in search of her - a photographer abducted at twilight from the middle of the Hampshire countryside seemed unlikely, but nevertheless… She wasn’t along the bridleway, or at her makeshift office in the back of the Land Rover where she had been editing photos earlier, or having a pee in the undergrowth.
-I started to worry, rehearsing a call to the local police station to state that a pretty blonde with a lot of cameras who knew all the words to The Lonely Goatherd had gone missing on our watch, mid photoshoot.
+I started to worry, rehearsing a call to the local police station to state that a pretty blonde with a lot of cameras who knew all the words to The Lonely Goatherd had gone missing on our watch mid photoshoot.
 Her car was abandoned in the neighboring field and, just when I was beginning to run out of places to look, I spied her - curled prawn-shaped - fast asleep in the boot.
 Later, she would say that she was ‘just resting her eyes’, but I know a nap when I see one.
-Understandable, just off a flight from California.
-Next time I shall know where to look.

 As the light faded we put candles out in glass lanterns and votives.
 The wind picked up then, the anemones trembling and losing their petals in the breeze.
 Out across the fields a new weather front was rolling in, and with it the blue-grey colours of a storm.
 The arch shook once or twice, alarmingly, and we felt a few spots of rain on our cheeks, but then, just as suddenly, the wind took another direction to bypass us, the trees stilled, pastoral tranquility restored.